-- 1. To access authentication options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
+- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
 In the Mechanism list, select No Authentication - 3.
 To save your settings and close the dialog box, click OK